OpenInternet/adapt/_posts/2021-06-17-adapt-data-workshop.md

 author: joana_adaptsen
 date: 2021-06-17T09:00:00.000Z
 image: cover.png
-categories: jekyll update
+categories: adapt workshop data
 ---

 Between May 25 and May 28, Internews hosted data protection experts, digital rights advocates, and regulators from Africa and Latin America to explore some of the most pressing data privacy issues around the globe and discuss possible means of promoting stronger data protection policies, regulatory frameworks, and enforcement mechanisms that respect the human rights of users in all countries.

 As a part of the ADAPT project, this workshop centered around six core countries – Kenya, Nigeria, Ethiopia, Brazil, Ecuador, and Bolivia.
 Given the transnational nature of the issues, though, conversations touched on issues from a wider array of countries across Africa and Latin America.
 The following post offers a brief summary of each session, and includes a compiled list of trends, challenges, and opportunities that came up throughout the event.

 To learn more about the ADAPT project and its partners, please continue to follow our ADAPT blog where we will publish articles, opinions, and research exploring the data protection landscape outside of Europe and the US.

 ## Sessions Summary